 Passwords, Form Fills and Other Barriers

 For consumers, they just want things to work.
 Of course, they don’t want to become a victim of fraud, but the average consumer hates passwords, has way too many of them, and doesn’t follow rigorous safe password procedures.
-A new study by Visa and conducted by AYTM Market Research found that 86 percent of consumers are interested in using biometrics to verify their identity or to make payments.
+A new study by Visa and conducted by AYTM Market Research found that [tweet_dis excerpt="86 percent of consumers are interested in using biometrics to verify their identity or to make payments. @AskYTM"]86 percent of consumers are interested in using biometrics to verify their identity or to make payments. [/tweet_dis]

 With all the capabilities of mobile phones, they still can’t compete with desktop when it comes to converting eCommerce users.
 Consider that the conversion rate on mobile phones is 270 percent less.
 Obviously, there’s significant barriers to using the phone to complete the transaction.
 One would think that if the experience is quick, seamless and secure, the consumer would take action.